University of Michigan Men's Glee Club: Modern era

-Under Blackstone's direction the Club was invited to perform at several conventions of the American Choral Directors Association, including the 1997 National Convention in San Diego.
-The Club also released six compact discs during this time and was featured on Mannheim Steamroller's 2001 album Christmas Extraordinaire, with Blackstone co-credited as choir director.
-In the spring of 2001 the combined Men's Glee Club and Smith College Glee Club and Chorale gave a performance of Brahms' Ein deutsches Requiem in Northampton, Massachusetts.
-The following fall the endeavor was repeated in Hill Auditorium with the Smith and Michigan Women's Glee Clubs.
+The Club also performed at American Choral Directors Association conventions.
+It released six recordings and was featured on Mannheim Steamroller's 2001 album Christmas Extraordinaire, with Blackstone co-credited as choir director.
+In 2001 the combined Men's Glee Club and Smith College Glee Club and Chorale gave a performance of Brahms' Ein deutsches Requiem in Northampton, Massachusetts.
+They performed the same work the next year with the Smith and Michigan Women's Glee Clubs.
 Blackstone retired in 2002, with the club's CD I have had singing being a retrospective of his tenure as conductor.
 His time spent conducting the club has been well-received, with the secretary of the Warsaw Philharmonica stating, "I was completely enchanted.
 It is unbelievable that an amateur group could surpass our most professional choirs with such ease of execution."

 Stephen Lusmann took over leadership until 2005; highlights of his tenure include an appearance at the Intercollegiate Men's Choruses National Convention at Harvard University, a sixteen-day tour of Great Britain and Ireland in 2004 and the club's premiere performance at Carnegie Hall with the Smith College Glee Club in 2005.